 Foreign travellers who don’t have a good grasp of Japanese history would definitely benefit from a guide, though.
 And don’t miss the white chocolate silkworm in one of the shops near the Silk Mill!

 How to get tho the Tomioka Silk Mill

-The Tomioka Silk Mill is situated about 100 km northwest of Tokyo in the town of Tomioka in Gunma (totally unrelated to Tomioka in Fukushima, where the Fukushima nuclear reactor stands!)
+The Tomioka Silk Mill is situated about 100 km northwest of Tokyo in the town of Tomioka in Gunma.
+Note that this is totally unrelated to Tomioka in Fukushima, where the Fukushima nuclear reactor stands!

-From Tokyo, you have to travel to Takasaki (50 minutes by Shinkansen or 1 ½ hours by regular train) and then change to the private Joshin Electric Railway line for another 40 minutes to Joshu-Tomioka (Japan Railpass is not valid).
+From Tokyo, you have to travel to Takasaki (50 minutes by Shinkansen or 1 ½ hours by regular train).
+You can then change to the private Joshin Electric Railway line for another 40 minutes to Joshu-Tomioka.
+On this line, the Japan Railpass is not valid.
 The Silk Mill is a 15 minute stroll from the station.

 NB: Our visit to the Tomioka Silk Mill was not sponsored in any way.
 We paid all expenses ourselves.
 This post does not contain any affiliate links.